SidTheEngineer/StreamCloud/README.md

 While building the project I started to realize my focus shifted from the original idea of creating different ways to filter searches to building out a little media player.
 This has left the searching capability pretty rudimentary.
 I would definitely consider adding searching filters (genre, likes, plays) in the future.

 ----
 Overall, I thoroughly enjoyed building this little project and working with the SoundCloud API.
-I think this is an excellent way of screening for potential job candidates and should be more of a norm if it isn't already.
+I think this is an excellent way of allowing potential job candidates to demonstrate their technical ability, and should be more of a norm if it isn't already.